Matth5050/Exchange_Rate/README.md

 # Exchange Rate Calculator

-#### Converts user inputted amounts of a user selected currency pair
+#### Converts user inputted amounts of a user selected currency pair as well as dislaying current crypto price data

 #### By Matt Herbert